-Pep passed on to the big squared circle in the sky back in 2006, but he will never be forgotten and we are happy to take advantage of any excuse to pay tribute to his remarkable skills and ring record.
+Today is the anniversary of the birth of one of boxing’s singular champions, the greatest featherweight of all-time and a true original, Willie Pep.
+And while he passed on to the big squared circle in the sky back in 2006, he will never be forgotten and we are happy to take advantage of any excuse to pay tribute to Pep’s remarkable skills and ring record.
 When Guglielmo Papaleo finally retired in 1960, he had amassed an amazing 229 victories against only eleven defeats and one draw.
-It remains one of the most impressive records in all of pugilism, testifying to Pep’s astonishing skill.
+It remains one of the most impressive records in all of pugilism, testifying to Pep’s astonishing talent.

 No doubt Pep’s success and astonishing longevity had much to do with his ring intelligence, his skill at controlling the action and avoiding punishment.
 Here, analyst Lee Wylie, in another of his superb videos, details how Pep’s mastery of timing, movement, footwork and in-fighting, allowed him to neutralize his opponents’ efforts, rendering them offensively ineffectual.
 It was such technique and ring sophistication which earned Pep the nickname, “The Will o’the Wisp,” and made him a true boxing legend.
-And allowed him to score a momentous victory over fellow great Sandy Saddler, seventy-two years ago.
+Happy Birthday, Willie!
 Check it out: